NadilNethwara/Java-Program/README.md

-# This program writed in java
+# This program is written in java